Prime minister defends his governments support for the oilsands during Fort McMurray visit | CBC News

 Justin Trudeau says he was able to get a pipeline from Alberta approved while the Conservatives failed

-Touring one of Fort McMurray's newest oilsands facilities on Friday, Prime Minister Justin Trudeau defended his government's commitment to the Alberta oil and gas industry while protecting the environment.
+"I was surprised he came to visit," said Edward Luski, getting off a bus at the downtown terminal after a day's work.
+"I don't think he's very loved for here."

+The Friday visit, part of Trudeau's tour of Western Canada, saw him continuing to applaud his government's efforts to get controversial pipeline projects off the ground while keeping a mindful eye on environmental protection.

-"We actually approved a pipeline that for the very first time is going to get our oil to new markets," Trudeau told reporters after his tour of Suncor's Fort Hills oilsands site.
+"We actually approved a pipeline that for the very first time is going to get our oil to new markets," Trudeau told reporters after his tour of Suncor's new Fort Hills oilsands site, one of the largest oilsands projects in the region.

 - Fort McMurray mayor to put pipeline delays on agenda as Trudeau visits Alberta city